wangleiphy/BetaVQE.jl/README.md

 $ julia --project runner.jl learn 2 2 2.0 2.0
 ```

-For windows user, the Julia develop folder might be different.
+For Windows operation system, the Julia develop folder might be different.

 This utility accepts the following arguments